Wait, my solar panels require maintenance?

 Many homeowners assume that once their solar panels are installed there is nothing else to do except harness the sun’s energy and reap the savings rewards!
 However, just like outdoor siding, decks, and windows, your solar panels are exposed to the natural elements and need a good cleaning and general maintenance every so often.
 An annual inspection of your panels or even hosing them down on the roof may be required.
 Summer is here now and there is no better time to get outside and inspect your panels for any maintenance needs.

 But why should my SunPower panel glass exteriors need cleaning?

 The exterior of a SunPower solar cell is glass.
-This not only helps it collect the sun’s rays more efficiently, but it stays cleaner longer than conventional panels and helps natural elements roll right off.
+This helps collect the sun’s rays and encourages any natural elements to roll right off.
 However, dirt and grime can build up over time on the surface of the panels and reduce their effectiveness.
 At SAVKAT, we sell only SunPower panels, but even a dirty SunPower panel will lose efficiency.

 How do I clean my solar panels?

 Mother Nature does play a positive role in helping maintenance your solar panels clean year-round.
 Rain and snowmelt help wash off leaves, buildup, and any animal droppings.
 In most cases, this will be all the cleaning that the system requires.
 You can always stay ahead of any potential maintenance by performing a monthly visual inspection of the panels and look for any buildup.
 Over time, you can also keep in mind your electric bill changes: watch for any noticeable drop in efficiency and rise in cost that could indicate a time for cleaning.